SEX COACH CAITLIN V

 What can we do so that you are able to do that with me?
 Yeah, no pressure, guys.
 No pressure.

-And then we can wake up and start fresh again in the morning.
 I love that.
+And then we can wake up and start fresh again.

-Stronger, harder, longer-lasting, like someone gave your downstairs a pep talk and major gym membership.
-Blue Chew is the original brand offering two-able tablets for much better sex.
+Like someone gave your downstairs a pep talk and major gym membership.
+Blue Chew is the original brand offering chewable tablets for much better sex.

 Nothing makes you more of a legend than a little Blue Chew.